aws/aws-cli/awscli/examples/ssm/update-document.rst

 **To create a new version of a document**

-This creates a new version of Document ``RunShellScript`` with the updated contents of ``RunShellScript.json``.
+This creates a new version of a document.
 The document must be in JSON format.
 Note that ``file://`` must be referenced followed by the path of the content file.

 Command::